Description of the radar set, tactical-technical characteristics Описание; Основные тактико-технические характеристики (Базы данных)

 The Type 1022 Radar is an L–Band air and surface surveillance radar used by the Royal Navy.

-The Type 1022 is a long-range frequency synthesiser-driven Travelling Wave Tube (TWT) radar with pulse-to-pulse coherence.
+The Type 1022 is a long-range frequency synthesiser-driven Traveling-wave tube (TWT) radar with pulse-to-pulse coherence.
 It was developed as a replacement for the Royal Navy's Type 965 surveillance radar.
 Long-range performance is aided by the use of a high mean-power TWT in the transmitter.
 A pulse-compression receiver with Moving Target Indicator (MTI) provides for good performance in rain and in the presence of surface clutter.

 The antenna uses a squintless feed to provide tapered illumination of the main reflector.
 This results in good sidelobe performance across the band.
 Other technical features include: